 Termination (Without Cause).
-Should a NEO with an employment agreement be terminated without cause by us, such as termination at our convenience, then the provisions of their applicable employment agreements related to severance payments, annual performance pay plan (if applicable), and lapsing of stock restrictions would apply.
+Should a NEO with an employment agreement be terminated without cause by us, such as termination at our convenience, then the provisions of the NEO's employment agreement related to severance payments, annual performance pay plan (if applicable), and lapsing of stock restrictions would apply.
 In the case of Messrs.
-McCollum, Brown, Pope, and Rainey, payments for these items are conditioned on a release agreement being executed by the NEO.
-The following actions will occur for their various elements of compensation:
+McCollum, Brown, Miller, and Probert, payments for these items are conditioned on a release agreement being executed by the NEO.
+The following actions will occur for the NEO's various elements of compensation:

-• Severance Pay.
-Severance is paid according to terms of an employment agreement.
+- Severance Pay.
+Severance is paid according to terms of the applicable employment agreement.
 Mr. Lesar's severance multiple is five times base salary at the time of termination.
 Messrs.
-McCollum, Brown, Pope, and Rainey would receive severance in the amount of two times base salary at the time of termination.
+McCollum, Brown, Miller, and Probert would receive severance in the amount of two times base salary at the time of termination.
 Severance paid under the terms of the employment agreement fully satisfies any and all other claims for severance under our plans or policies.

 - Annual Performance Pay Plan.
 For Messrs.
 McCollum and Brown, participation is continued for the full year of separation and at the existing participation level at separation; however, any payments are made at the time all other participants receive payment and only if our performance yields a payment under the terms of the plan.
 These payments usually occur no later than the end of February in the year following the plan year.
 If Messrs.
-Lesar, Pope, and Rainey were to terminate prior to the end of the plan year, for any other reason than death or disability, they would forfeit any payment due under the plan, unless the Compensation Committee determines that their payment should be prorated for the partial plan year. - Restricted Stock.
+Lesar, Miller, or Probert were terminated prior to the end of the plan year for any reason other than death or disability, he would forfeit any payment due under the plan, unless the Compensation Committee determines that a payment should be prorated for the partial plan year. - Restricted Stock.
 For all NEOs, except Messrs.
-Pope and Rainey, restricted shares under the Stock and Incentive Plan are automatically vested or are forfeited and an equivalent value is paid to the NEO at the Compensation Committee's discretion.
+Miller and Probert, restricted shares under the Stock and Incentive Plan are automatically vested or are forfeited and an equivalent value is paid to the NEO at the Compensation Committee's discretion.
 Messrs.
-Pope and Rainey entered into non-compete agreements with us and agreed not to work for a competitor of Halliburton for two years following separation.
-If they comply with the terms of their agreements, they will receive a single lump sum payment equal to the value of any unvested restricted shares that were forfeited because of termination. - Stock Options.
-If the NEO is eligible for early retirement, then they will be granted retention of their option awards.
-The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreements and any vested options will not expire until 10 years from the grant award date.
-If the NEO is not eligible for early retirement, then they must exercise their outstanding, vested options within 30-90 days after their termination or the options will be forfeited as per the terms of the stock option agreements.
-Any unvested stock options would be forfeited. - Performance Units.
-No payment, if any, would be paid to the NEO for the Performance Unit Program. - Nonqualified Plans.
-Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2011 Nonqualified Deferred Compensation table.
+Miller and Probert entered into non-compete agreements with us and agreed not to work for a competitor of ours for two years following separation.
+If they comply with the terms of their agreements, they will receive a single lump sum payment equal to the value of any unvested restricted shares that were forfeited because of termination.
+Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2012 table. - Stock Options.
+If the NEO is eligible for early retirement, then the NEO will be granted retention of the NEO's option awards.
+The unvested awards will continue to vest per the vesting schedule outlined in the NEO's stock option agreements and any vested options will not expire until 10 years from the grant award date.
+If the NEO is not eligible for early retirement, then the NEO must exercise outstanding, vested options within 30-90 days after the NEO's termination or the options will be forfeited as per the terms of the stock option agreements.
+Any unvested stock options would be forfeited.
+Stock option information can be found in the Outstanding Equity Awards at Fiscal Year End 2012 table. - Performance Units.
+No payment would be paid to the NEO under the Performance Unit Program. - Nonqualified Plans.
+Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2012 Nonqualified Deferred Compensation table.
 Refer to the Resignation section for more information on Nonqualified Plans. - Health Benefits.
 The NEO would not be eligible for the \$12,000 credit to assist in paying for retiree medical costs.